ARMmbed/autoversion/README.md

   - patch: 6
   - 'dev' release
   - sub-patch: 789

 ### stateful
-In this mode, version state information is committed back into the repository.
+In this mode, version state information is expected to be committed back into the repository.
-Typically this would occur on a successful release.
+Typically this would occur on a successful release. `auto_version` does not manipulate the repository index - this is left to the project's CI tooling.
 - `release` is used for strictly production version strings (i.e. _not_ devmode)
 - `file-triggers` (aka `news`) will trigger a certain version bump based on the presence of other files.
 This is intended for use with newsfile release flows (e.g. [towncrier](https://pypi.org/project/towncrier/)).

 ### advanced
 Combining manual and automated versioning:
 - `lock`: when releasing through a CI flow, a naive stateful system would always increment, even when the developer wishes to `bump` or `set` the version locally.
 If a `lock` variable can be set (somewhere in the repo), the current version is maintained for exactly one iteration of a CI release.
-Whereever `auto_version` would have changed the version number, it instead removes the lock, such that increments resume on the next iteration.
+On the next run, if `auto_version` would have changed the version number, it instead removes the lock, such that increments resume on the next iteration.
 - (config file) `VERSION_KEY_STRICT`: provides a version string that is always equivalent to a `release` version